How Booker calculates its food waste figure (UK)

 In addition, within each category, the products with the highest number of wasted units are checked manually one-by-one as these can also have a significant impact on the total waste tonnage.

-* It is assumed that 1 litre is equivalent to 1 Kg where product content weights are listed as volumes.
+* It is assumed that 1 L is equivalent to 1 Kg where product content weights are listed as volumes.

-We have reported 0.2% of food was wasted in our UK operations.
+We have reported 0.12% of food was wasted in our UK operations.
 This figure represents our food waste per food sales by weight.
-The sales weight is measured using the same method for food waste: the number of units sold is multiplied by the same per unit weight used in the calculation described above.
+The sales weight is measured using the same method for food waste.